clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

 - **items** (*Optional*, list): Settings for the items *part*, the buttons all use the text and typical background style properties except translations and transformations.
 - **one_checked** (*Optional*, boolean): Allow only one button to be checked at a time (aka. radio buttons).
 Defaults to `false`.
-- Style options from [lvgl-styling](#lvgl-styling) for the background of the button matrix, uses the typical background style properties. `pad_row` and `pad_column` set the space between the buttons.
+- Style options from [Style properties](#lvgl-styling) for the background of the button matrix, uses the typical background style properties. `pad_row` and `pad_column` set the space between the buttons.

 **Actions:**